nfnth/nfnth/README.md

 To achieve dominion, take the following steps:

 - Create the ultimate profile
-- Control territory, write a land treaty, and share strategy
+- Control territory, write a land treaty, share strategy
-- View real-time stats with the [UStat.us](https://ustat.us) dashboard
+- View real-time stats on the [UStat.us](https://ustat.us) dashboard

 For further inspiration, read our manifest, the [Civilian's Complex](https://github.com/nfnth/nfnth/blob/master/doc/CC.md) (also, available to [purchase]())